Studio Information

 Nature is the primary source of inspiration for both my paintings and sculptural work.

-In the horizon line paintings, I explore how contrasts lead to balance.
-No matter how stormy or calm the sea and the sky, the horizon line is ever-present: still, linear, peaceful, centered, and in harmony.
+In my horizon line paintings, I explore how contrasts lead to balance.
+The horizon line is ever-present: still, linear, peaceful, centered, and in harmony.
 The horizon is neither sky nor earth, it is the transition that takes us from tumult to clarity.
-It is the farthest line we can see, the farthest away from where we stand yet the closest in reflecting our inner alignment.
+It’s the farthest line we can see, the farthest away from where we stand yet the closest in reflecting our inner alignment.

-My painting process works in the opposite way.
-I begin with no concept in mind and play with shapes, colors, and textures as I apply varying mixed media.
+When I paint I start the opposite way.
+I begin with no concept in mind and allow shapes, colors, and textures to emerge as I apply varying mixed media.
 Each painting goes through many stages, and is finished when there is nothing else that seems missing, or needed, and I feel a sense of balance and completion.

 Contact Information